-As of 31 December 2014 the subsidiary was valued at €134.3m.
-Since the decline in value is believed to be significant, prolonged impairment losses of €56.4m (2013: €183.8m) were recognised in financial expenses.
+As of 31 December 2015 the subsidiary was valued at €892.6m.
+Since the decline in value is believed to be significant, prolonged impairment losses of €114.2m (2014: €56.4m) were recognised in financial expenses.

-The investment's fair value was calculated as the net asset value of Labelux Group GmbH's different businesses and considering Labelux Group GmbH's financial debt.
-In the reporting period one of Labelux Group's subsidiaries (Jimmy Choo Plc.) became publicly traded in an active stock market and therefore the valuation method for this subsidiary changed to its market valuation.
+The investment's fair value was calculated as the net asset value of Labelux Group GmbH's different businesses and considering Labelux Group GmbH's financial net-debt.
+In the comparing period one of Labelux Group's subsidiaries (Jimmy Choo Plc.) became publicly traded in an active stock market and therefore the valuation method for this subsidiary changed to its market valuation.
 Valuation models based on multiples were applied for the rest of Labelux Group GmbH.
 Management reassesses the appropriate multiples regularly.
-As of 31 December 2014 valuation was based on revenue multiples.
-Revenue multiples ranged from 0.90 to 1.03 based on the expected revenues 2014.
-Illiquidity discount was estimated at 5%.
+As of 31 December 2015 valuation was based on revenue multiples.
+Revenue multiples ranged from 0.85 to 1.07 based on the expected revenues 2015 (2014: 0.90 to 1.03).
+Illiquidity discount was estimated at 5% (2014: 5%).